floriankdrone/floriankdrone.github.io/_posts/2023-07-19-hoisting-in-javascript.md

 ##### Tokenizing

-Breaking up a source code string into meaningful chunks called, Tokens.
+Breaking up a source code string into meaningful chunks called, **Tokens**.
 For example, the source code var age = 7; can be tokenize as, var, age, =, 7 and, ;.

 ##### Parsing

 Parsing is a methodology to take the array of Tokens as input and turn it into a tree of nested elements understood by the grammar of the programming language.
-This tree is called Abstract Syntax Tree(AST).
+This tree is called Abstract Syntax Tree (AST).

 ##### Code Generation

-In this phase, the AST is used as input, and an executable byte-code is generated that is understood by the environment(or platform) where the executable code will be running.
+In this phase, the **A**bstract **S**yntax **T**ree is used as input, and an executable byte-code is generated that is understood by the environment(or platform) where the executable code will be running.
 The executable byte-code is then refined/converted even further by the optimizing JIT (Just-In-Time) compiler.

 <!-- > This is called function hoisting